 Clean Eating No-Rise Whole Wheat Cinnamon Rolls

 We love cinnamon rolls in our house.
-Before our children came along, about a decade ago, my husband and I would buy those wrapped packages of Pillsbury cinnamon rolls by the case and eat them just about every morning.
-Boy, they were delicious!
+About a decade ago, before our children came along, my husband and I would buy those wrapped packages of Pillsbury cinnamon rolls by the case and eat them just about every morning.
+Boy, were they delicious!
 There's just something about cinnamon, sugar, and icing that wakes you up and gets you downstairs a bit faster.

-When I started cooking cleaner (aka "no processed foods"), we stopped eating cinnamon rolls simply because they took so much time to let them rise twice before baking them.
+When I started cooking cleaner (aka no processed foods), we stopped eating cinnamon rolls simply because they took so much time to rise twice before baking.
 We just didn't have that kind of patience in the morning.
 Then we found some organic packaged cinnamon rolls at Sprouts.
-They were delicious after having avoided them for so long, but the problem then was that we were constantly running out of them when we wanted them the most.
+They were delicious, and it was great top eat cinnamon rolls again after having avoided them for so long, but the problem was that we were constantly running out of them when we wanted them the most.

-Somehow I had to figure out how to make them faster at home so we could enjoy cinnamon rolls for breakfast again.
-And that's where this healthy no-rise recipe came from.
+Somehow, I had to figure out how to make healthy cinnamon rolls at home so we could enjoy them for breakfast again whenever the mood struck us—that's where this healthy no-rise recipe came from.
 Because baking powder is a quick-acting leavening agent, you don’t need to allow time for your cinnamon rolls to rise before baking.
-Just mix, roll out, lavish with butter, cinnamon, and sugar, roll up, cut, and bake.
-These then only need 35 minutes in the oven, and I've even included a quick and simple, delicious cinnamon roll icing for you!
+Just mix them, roll them out, lavish them with butter, cinnamon, and sugar, roll them up, cut them, and bake them.
+These only need 35 minutes in the oven.
+I've even included a quick, simple, and delicious cinnamon roll icing recipe for you!

-As I use whole wheat flour, these aren't going to be light and fluffy like you may be expecting, but they are just as delicious.
-To achieve the light and fluffy texture, try using white whole wheat flour, or whole wheat pastry flour instead.
-The lighter texture of these flours will maintain the nutrients you're looking for, all while providing you with a lighter product.
-Let me show you how easy it was!
+Since this recipe uses whole wheat flour, these aren't going to be as light and fluffy as you may be expecting, but they are just as delicious.
+To achieve the light and fluffy texture, try using white whole wheat flour or whole wheat pastry flour instead.

 - 1 1/2 cups whole wheat flour